Assistant Professor of Law

 - J.D. (cum laude), New York University Law School (1997)

 - B.A. (magna cum laude), University of Dayton (1987)

-Barbara Fedders, Clinical Associate Professor of Law, co-directs the Youth Justice Clinic and teaches the Criminal Lawyering Process seminar.
+Barbara Fedders, Assistant Professor of Law, co-directs the Youth Justice Clinic and teaches the Criminal Lawyering Process seminar.
 Through a grant from the University of North Carolina Program in Sexuality Studies, she designed and teaches a course at the undergraduate level on children, sexuality and the law.
 Professor Fedders writes, lectures, and engages in community education in the areas of juvenile justice, criminal defense, and children's rights.
 Her current focus is on the intersection of school exclusion policies and involvement in the juvenile and criminal justice systems.
 She was named a Thorp Faculty Engaged Scholar for the 2012-2014 term.

 Before joining the UNC School of Law faculty in January 2008, Professor Fedders was a clinical instructor at the Harvard Law School Criminal Justice Institute for four years.
 Prior to that, she worked for the Massachusetts Committee for Public Counsel Services as a Soros Justice Fellow and staff attorney for five years.
 She served for a year as clinical supervisor in the Juvenile Rights Advocacy Project at Boston College Law School.